anand-yadav55/realtime/README.md

     git push origin master

 # OR
-- download and upload all files manually by downloading as zip option and upload a file option
+- Download and upload all files manually by downloading as zip option and upload a file option
 # Thank You